pnp/List-Formatting/view-samples/property-card/README.md

-# Propertycard
+# Property Card

 ## Summary

-This example transforms list items into cards formatted with property listing layouts.
+This sample transforms list items into cards formatted with property listing layouts.
 To ensure the view functions correctly, make sure all specified columns are included.
-The icons are referenced from Office UI Fabric library (https://uifabricicons.azurewebsites.net/)
+The icons are referenced from [Fluent UI Icons](https://developer.microsoft.com/en-us/fluentui#/styles/web/icons).

 ![screenshot of the sample](./assets/screenshot.jpg)